British Columbia Bicycle License Plates

 By 1901, the City of Vancouver, in an effort to fund the construction of pathways for use by cyclists, introduced a bylaw requiring the registration of bicycles at an annual cost of $1.00.
 To encourage cyclists to come in an register their bikes, the City had been printing notices in the local newspapers asking; "Have you got your bicycle tag?
 If you haven't it may cost you something."
 Yet, by early April of 1901, it was estimated that only a quarter of all private bicycles in the City had been registered, yet most of those used by liveries and messengers had obtained their licences.

-To achieve better compliance, it was announced, by an Inspector Brown, that the City's bylaw requiring registration would be stricly enforced after April 16, 1901.
+To achieve better compliance, it was announced, by an Inspector Brown, that the City's bylaw requiring registration would be strictly enforced after April 16, 1901.
 On the Friday before this deadline, an estimated 180 bicycles were registered followed by an additional 350 the next day, prompting Inspector Brown to keep his office open late:

 Suggestions included "Collector Brown Told Police Officers" or "Catch Brown Turning Proceeds Over".
 A former resident of Portland suggested it meant "Come Back to Portland, Oregon", while another suggestion was "Cyclists Bound to Pay Over".
 What the letters actually stood for, however, was "City Bicycle Tax Paid - Owner".
 For licenses issued to Liveries and Messengers the acronym changed to either "C.B.T.P.L." and "C.B.T.P.M.".

-Not suprisingly, there was a competition for who would be issued the first tag (No. 1), with Inspector Brown apparently having designs on it but not the same clout as Alderman Robert Grant, who claimed he was entitled to the first number as the "father" of the bylaw.
+Not surprisingly, there was a competition for who would be issued the first tag (No. 1), with Inspector Brown apparently having designs on it but not the same clout as Alderman Robert Grant, who claimed he was entitled to the first number as the "father" of the bylaw.
 Grant's wife was issued No. 2, while No. 3 & 4 went to a Mr & Mrs Hanna while a "newspaperman" obtained the No. 5.

-Brown ultimately ended up with the No. 13 after a "well known cyclistr who occupies room No. 13 in a well known hotel, expressed his intention of getting tag No. 13, but was dissuaded from his purpose by superstitious friends" and the number being passed over by another 40 cyclists after that.
+Brown ultimately ended up with the No. 13 after a "well known cyclist who occupies room No. 13 in a well known hotel, expressed his intention of getting tag No. 13, but was dissuaded from his purpose by superstitious friends" and the number being passed over by another 40 cyclists after that.

 Another cyclist sought out the No. 11 on the basis that it could be read the same whether upside down or right side up.

-While not many of these types of bicycle licenses have survied, it is assumed that the design of the tags changed each year in order to help with identification.
+While not many of these types of bicycle licenses have survived, it is assumed that the design of the tags changed each year in order to help with identification.
 It is also assumed that the number of cyclists in the City at this time was possibly in the thousands.

 This story was posted to a social media site in 2022: